International Studies, Business & Spanish Language

 - Apply Now

 Accommodating all levels of Spanish proficiency, the course offerings at the ISA Study Center allow you to take language courses while also taking content courses in English.
 These content courses include topics such as business, economics, culture, political science, international relations, and more.
-You may also have the opportunity to participate in Service-Learning courses should you choose to do so.
-Courses are only taken with other ISA students and are taught by host university faculty.
+You also have the opportunity to participate in the service-learning course, Spanish Culture and Society Today, should you choose to do so.
+Courses are only taken with other ISA students and are taught by Universidad Internacional Menéndez Pelayo faculty.
 Upon arrival, you will take a Spanish language placement exam.
 This exam will indicate your language proficiency level, and will determine the courses in which you will be eligible to enroll.

 Students must have a minimum grade point average of 2.50.